Vkale1/assembly_uploader/README.md

   --center CENTER       center for upload e.g. EMG --hold HOLD           hold date (private) if it should be different from the provided study in format dd-mm-yyyy.
 Will inherit the release date of the raw read study if not
                         provided.
-  --tpa                 use this flag if the study a third party assembly.
+  --tpa                 use this flag if the study is a third party assembly.
 Default False --publication PUBLICATION
-                        pubmed ID for connected publication if available
+                        pubmed ID for connected publication if available --private             use flag if your data is private
 ```

 #### Step 2: submit the new assembly study to ENA